39. Mary Adey (John , Daniel , John , John , John ) was born in 1793. She was christened on 16 May 1793 in Stroud Old Meeting House.

 The Leighton Buzzard Observer, 7th April 1863, contains a short report of the annual meeting of the Lake Street Chapel Baptist Missionary Society, which had been held on the Monday evening, the 30th March 1863.
 The assembly had been addressed by the Rev. Messrs Adey, Barker, Davis, Elliston and Hands, on a variety of interesting subjects.
 On the previous day, the sermons had been preached by the Rev T Hands, and collections made in behalf of the Society.

-The 1864 Post Office Trade Directory for Leighton Buzzard lists Rev E Adey of Lake Street as an insurance agent acting for Eagle Insurance & Railway Passengers Insurance.
-His home address is also listed as Lake Street.
+The 1864 Post Office Directory of Bedfordshire lists Rev E Adey of Lake Street as an insurance agent acting for Eagle Insurance & Railway Passengers Insurance.
+His home address is listed as Lake Street, Leighton Buzzard.

 At the time of the 1871 census Edward (retired Baptist Minister) was living at High Street, Leighton Buzzard with his wife, 3 boarders and a servant.